 - Between both the bleaching sessions, strengthen and moisturize your hair so that it is ready to face the second round of bleaching.

 - Apply extra virgin coconut oil from the middle of the hair and let it soak the oil.
-Do it every alternate day.
+Do it once or twice a week.

 - Avoid heat styling equipment, such as flat irons and blow dryers.